OWASP/SecureCodingDojo/trainingportal/static/lessons/cryptoBreaker/crypto_caesar.md

 To solve challenges you will need to execute various transformations on a block of given data.

-Online resources offer tools that can help you in your journey.
+There are several online resources that can help you in your journey.
 Here are a few recommendations:

 - `dCode.fr` : includes a large variety of encoding, hashing and encryption tools